 Being a CEO of Me® is all about balance and doing our best, even in our households.
-This doesn’t mean having a house that’s always sparkly clean or that everything is always in it’s place.
-It simply means creating systems that work for you & sticking to them that allow you to live in a happy, healthy environment.
-When we learn how to clear clutter in our homes, we can open up room for growth and abundance in all areas of our lives.
+This doesn’t mean having a house that’s always sparkly clean or that everything is always in its place.
+It simply means creating systems that work for you & sticking to them that allows you to live in a happy, healthy environment.
+When we learn how to clear the clutter in our homes, we can open up room for growth and abundance in all areas of our lives,

 I mostly didn’t want all that external baggage around me anymore.
 When our homes are cluttered and overstuffed, it damages our mental, emotional and physical health.
 We feel guilty because we can’t seem to catch up, much less stay on top of the mess.
 We are embarrassed when people come over and always making excuses.
 Lots of times the stress from the mess can even make us gain weight & cause us to become lazy because it’s just too much to tackle so we just keep putting it off.

 It can be hard to let go of stuff though.
 We often allow stuff to take the place of people, relationships and even love in our lives.
 When we get hurt or lose someone or something we love, we cling to the things that bring back those memories or that make us feel safe from the pain.
 Shopping and obtaining things can also become just as bad as being addicted to drugs (ever seen the TV show “Hoarding, Buried Alive”?).

 We have to ask ourselves where our heart really is?
 Does all of that stuff really benefit us?
 Does leaving the mess just because it’s too much to deal with do us any good at all?
 Does it move us any closer to being the person that God intends us to be?
 Are we really being good stewards of all our blessings?
 Is our home an example of how a CEO of Me’s home should be?